WellthCare

-The part that causes trouble (and late nights for payroll) is whether your organization can consistently classify payments, apply the cap correctly, and prove eligibility and documentation when it matters.
-In practice, tuition assistance isn’t just a perk.
-It’s a benefits system with tax consequences.
+What keeps payroll up at night?
+Whether you can classify payments, apply the cap correctly, and prove eligibility when it matters.
+Tuition assistance isn't a perk—it's a benefits system with tax teeth.

 The rule you know—and the operational burden you might not